Goji Berry Growing Information:

 Plant your goji berry in soil with a pH of between 7.0 and 8.1.
 This plant needs well-draining soil, not soil that retains too much water and becomes soggy.
 So, sandy or loamy soil works best.
 This also allows the roots to extend deep down into the looser-packed soil (compared to clay).

 Do NOT use a peat-based potting mix.
-If you are not planting your bush in the ground, simply use a standard inexpensive potting mix (i.e. not Miracle Grow, Moisture Control or similar).
+If you are not planting your bush in the ground, simply use a standard inexpensive potting mix (i.e. NOT Miracle Grow, Moisture Control or similar).

 If you are planting in containers, only use plain topsoil with a little perlite or take soil from your yard.
 DO NOT USE pre-made potting soils because almost all of these contain peat moss.